matthiasschaub/hoon-school/notes/1-hoon-rune-atom-cell-aura.md

 : enforce type constraints
 : `^-  @ux  0x1ab4`

+type inference
+: infer the type of an expression using syntactic clues : `> ?
+0x15` results in `@ux`

 face
 : “pin a face to the subject”
 : is the symbolic tree address (variable name)